 Angelman syndrome usually isn't detected until parents begin to notice developmental delays when a baby is about 6 to 12 months old.
 Seizures often begin when a child is between 2 and 3 years old.

-People with Angelman syndrome tend to live a normal life span, but they may become less excitable with age.
-Other signs and symptoms remain.
-Treatment for Angelman syndrome focuses on managing the child's medical and developmental problems.
+People with Angelman syndrome tend to live a normal life span.
+But they may become less excitable and develop sleep problems that may improve with age.
+Treatment focuses on managing medical and developmental issues.

 You Are ...
 The Campaign for Mayo Clinic